 Simple English definitions for legal terms

-Read a random definition: shipping document
+Read a random definition: link

 An intaker is a person who receives stolen goods.
 They are also known as a fence.
 Fences buy stolen goods from thieves and then sell them.
 They usually pretend not to know that the goods are stolen.
 Fences have to keep up a respectable front to avoid getting caught.
 Sometimes, stolen goods are sold at a place called a fence.
 In some places, intaker can also mean a formal warning not to interrupt or obstruct judicial or legislative proceedings or a penalty of forfeiture prescribed in a statute or a contract.